mitmedialab/music-signaling/README.md

 6. Implement time signature detector in Automatic_Sorting using AES paper
 7. Jazz key detection for shifting
 8. Maintain jukebox ptr rate algorithmically based on number of jump vs/ non-jump beats
+9. Phase vocoder for classical is kind of crap, better implementation?

 # Minor Technical Improvements
 1. Final UI for system use (text file / folder)